virginiabohorquez/ESG-Scores-and-Financial-Performance/README.md

-# ESG-Scores-and-Financial-Performance
+# ESG Scores and Financial Performance
 Final Python Project

-# ESG Scores vs Stock Performance

-This question explores whether companies with higher ESG (Environmental, Social, Governance) scores tend to have better stock performance, measured in terms of returns and volatility.

-## Research by: Virginia Bohorquez

 ---

-## Research Question
+# Research Question
+## ESG Scores vs Stock Performance
 Do companies with higher ESG scores tend to have better stock performance (e.g., returns, volatility)?

+This question explores whether companies with higher ESG (Environmental, Social, Governance) scores tend to have better stock performance, measured in terms of returns and volatility.

 ---